mdpopescu/public/README.md

 * SqlBenchmark: a benchmark written after reading https://ayende.com/blog/174273/how-to-waste-cpu-and-kill-your-disk-by-scaling-100-million-inefficiently (the idea that GUIDs as primary keys are horribly inefficient).
 On my computer, I INSERT 200K records/sec with INT Ids and 100K records/sec with GUIDs.

-* StaticBlog: a blogging tool that generates static files based on a template (and regenerates them when the template is changed)
+* Statix (formerly StaticBlog): a blogging tool that generates static files based on a template (and regenerates them when the template is changed)

 * Sudoku: a Sudoku solver based on Peter Norvig's article at http://norvig.com/sudoku.html